rbouckaert/DeveloperManual/README.md

 ## Testing new methods

 New methods require usually require two parts: an implementation $I(M)$ of a model $M$ and associated probability $p_I(\theta|M)$ of states $\theta$, and MCMC operators $R(\theta)\to\theta'$ for creating proposals $\theta'$ for moving through state space starting in state $\theta$ (though sometimes just an operator is validated that is much more efficient than previously existing operators).
-This guide contains some procedures to make sure that the model and operators are correctly implemented.
+This guide contains some procedures to get some confidence that the model and operators are correctly implemented.
 Ideally, we have an independent implementation of a simulator $S(M)\to\theta$ that allows (possibly inefficiently) to sample from the target distribution $p_S(\theta|M)$.
 If so, we also need to verify that the simulator is correctly implemented.
 In summary, we need to establish correctness of:

 * the simulator implementation $S(M)\to\theta$ (if any)
 * the model implementation $I(M)$